Skip to main content

 Heinz Wiendl & Susanne Weber

-From clinical categories to statistical trajectories: An interdisciplinary approach to modeling disease progression in Multiple Sclerosis.
+Clinical categories to statistical trajectories: An interdisciplinary approach to modeling disease progression in multiple sclerosis

 13:50 – 14:10